Anarchy, murder and mayhem : Northumbria’s downfall, AD 736 – 854

 In a letter from Charlemagne’s court in France, Alcuin, the former head of York School, blames the recent Viking attack on a fall in moral standards in Northumbria.
 He sees the raid as punishment

 In 794 Vikings attacked the famous monastery at Jarrow but the Northumbrians were prepared for this attack and manage to surprise and utterly destroy the Vikings.
-Further Viking raids on Lindisfarne and Jarrow continue throughout the year.
+That year a Viking raid also took place in Orkney.
+Iona and Skye were subsequently attacked by Viking raiders and further raids on Lindisfarne and Jarrow occurred this year.

-King Athelred of Northumbria is murdered at Corbridge and succeeded by Osbald who plotted the murder.
+King Æthelred of Northumbria, who became king on April 18 is murdered at Corbridge and succeeded by Osbald who plotted the murder.
 Osbald is then forced out by Eardwulf.

 A monastery is established at Gainford where a chieftain called Ida is said to be buried.

 801 – Failed invasion

 The Northumbrians launch an unsuccessful invasion of Mercia.

 Alcuin of York has died at Charlemagne’s court in France.
 He was one of the most highly respected men of learning in Europe.